sb2823/A02/README.md

 **Push Changes**<br>

 + In Team Explorer, go to "Sync".
-+ Click "Push" to upload your changes to GitHub.
++ Click "Push" to upload your changes to GitHub.<br>
 You may easily manage your repositories by connecting Visual Studio to GitHub by following these steps.